Jasssbo/IpStreamMonitor/README.md

 ---

-### Creating Windows installer with InnoSetup (optional)
+### Creating the .exe with PyInstaller (optional)

-If you want to create your own custom installer:
+If you want to create your own custom executable:

 #### 1. Install PyInstaller